SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/Preset.md

 This design allows WilmerAI to support any parameter offered by a target backend (e.g., KoboldCpp, Ollama, OpenAI-compatible) without requiring changes to the core application code.

+> **Newer alternative — embedded samplers on the endpoint.** Folder presets (described on this page)
+> still work exactly as before and remain the fallback.
+But you can now avoid maintaining one preset
+> file per API type by writing your samplers **once, in a canonical vocabulary, directly on the
+> endpoint** via a `presetSamplers` block; Wilmer translates them to whatever the endpoint's API type
+> needs and drops anything it does not support.
+See **Embedded Samplers (`presetSamplers`)** in
+> [`Endpoint.md`](./Endpoint.md).
+A folder preset can still be layered on top of an embedded block as
+> a native-field override via the endpoint's `appendPresetName`.

 -----

 #### **File Location and Structure**